Kol Ḥai means “all life.”

 Shir Yaakov engages Jewish, multi-faith, and non-affiliated people around the world, building spiritual communities, facilitating and inspiring communal music, and helping people connect with their inner wisdom and truth.
 He works in formal and informal educational settings as a spiritual leader, teacher, and musician.

-Kol Ḥai's gatherings draw upon Shir Yaakov's extensive experience as a musician and reflect his unique ability to blend ancient and emerging wisdom to create a spiritual cultural Judaism that is contemporary, alive, and innovative.
+Shir Yaakov, his partner Emily, and their two daughters live in New York’s Hudson Valley, where they are helping to weave the Kol Hai community.
+Kol Hai’s Shabbat and Holiday gatherings draw upon Shir Yaakov’s extensive experience as a musician and reflect his unique ability to blend ancient and emerging wisdom to create a spiritual cultural Judaism that is contemporary, alive, and innovative.
+The music-filled, joyful experiences are held in and around New Paltz, NY and are open to all.

 To learn more about Shir Yaakov and sample his music, visit shiryaakov.com.